Most SaaS companies approach churn management all wrong.

 They spend huge amounts of money and time getting customers in the door but don't think about addressing churn until it becomes a major problem.
 By that point, it’s already too late.
 Trying to fix your churn after things have already gone off the rails is a bit like playing the lottery—the odds of success are slim to none.

-The number one reason most SaaS companies struggle to lower their churn rate is simply that they aren’t being proactive.
+The number one reason most SaaS companies struggle to lower their churn rate (also known as customer attrition rate) is simply that they aren’t being proactive.
 They want to improve retention, but they fail to make churn management—the process of identifying who’s at risk of fleeing and taking proactive steps to ensure they stick around—a priority.

 To help you build a proactive churn management system that boosts revenue and keeps your customer base happy, let’s take a closer look at what proactive churn management looks like for SaaS companies and how to get started.